 When a judgment is entered in the Civil Court, it is enforceable for a period of twenty years for money only; it is not a lien against real property.
 Nor is a judgment entered in one county a lien on real property in any other county.
 If a judgment-creditor wishes to enforce a judgment against real property, they must follow the procedure below for “transcribing” the judgment.

 A transcript is a paper containing the essential information of the judgment, certified by the clerk in the county where the judgment is entered.

-In order to make the judgment a lien in other counties, a judgment-creditor must ask the county clerk in the home county to issue a transcript of judgment and then file the transcript with the county clerk of any other county within the state where the judgment-debtor owns property.
+To make the judgment a lien in other counties, a judgment-creditor must ask the county clerk in the home county to issue a transcript of judgment and then file the transcript with the county clerk of any other county within the state where the judgment-debtor owns the property.
 A judgment-creditor may have as many transcripts issued by the home county clerk as he or she requests for filing in multiple counties.
 There is a separate fee for each transcript issued.
 To find out the fee for issuing a transcript of judgment, click on court fees.

 For information on serving legal papers, contact New York City Process Service, call (800) 774-6922.
 Representatives are available Monday-Friday 8 am – 8 pm EST. If you found this article helpful, please consider donating.
 Thank you for following our blog, A space dedicated to bringing you news on breaking legal developments, interesting articles for law professionals, and educational material for all.
 We hope that you enjoy your time on our blog and revisit us!
 We also invite you to check out our Frequently Asked Questions About Process Servers.